celest4e/linearregression-bostonhousing/README.md

 # LinearRegression-BostonHousing
-This project generates a Linear Regression Analysis of the Boston Housing Dataset with Python and scikit-learn.
+In this project, I created a linear regression analysis of the Boston Housing Dataset with Python and scikit-learn.